Rodgers and Hart: Analysis

-Their shows belong to the era when musicals were revue-like and librettos were not much more than excuses for comic turns and music cues.
-Still, just as their songs were a cut above, so did the team try to raise the standard of the musical form in general.
-Thus, A Connecticut Yankee (1927) was based on Mark Twain's novel, and The Boys From Syracuse (1938) on William Shakespeare's The Comedy of Errors.
-"They had always considered the integration of story and music a crucial factor in a successful show."
+In their era musicals were revue-like and librettos were little more than excuses for comic turns and music cues.
+Rodgers and Hart tried to raise the standard of the musical form in general.
+A Connecticut Yankee (1927) was based on Mark Twain's novel A Connecticut Yankee in King Arthur's Court and The Boys From Syracuse (1938) on William Shakespeare's The Comedy of Errors.
 They used dance significantly in their work, using the ballets of George Balanchine.